What is cerebral palsy?

 - Psychiatrists, psychologists, social workers, and psychiatric nurses.

-Other health professionals who may be involved in the care of people with CP include:
+Other health professionals who may be involved in the care of people who have CP include:

 - Occupational therapists.